Submit a leasing requirement

 Distribution and food users are continuing to push for modern product with dock loading and 26 ft+ clear.
 Newer strata absorption is steady.

 Mount Pleasant is not South Vancouver.
-Open the zone you care about.
+Open the zone you care about — rent ranges, building stock, what's moving.

 Urban industrial core.
 Creative, light manufacturing, and showroom users mixed with rapid redevelopment pressure.